ftmsemu/making_a_dumb_hometrainer_smart/README.md

 nobody seemed to care about those features unless you were cycling on a professional basis.

-But also for those not
 ![](.//media/image5.jpeg){width="1.179861111111111in"
+height="1.1888888888888889in"}

-height="1.1888888888888889in"}equipped with the latest and greatest in sports technology, the vendors of those apps have something to offer to enable you to use (i.e. pay for) their services.
+But also for those not equipped with the latest and greatest in sports technology, the vendors of those apps have something to offer to enable you to use (i.e. pay for) their services.
 You can attach a cadence and speed sensor to your bike (actually two sensors: one to the